Greenlandicsmiley/dhcpDialog/README.md

 # dhcpDialog
-Bash script for managing (IPv4) ISC dhcp server scopes with (GNU?)
-Dialog as an interface.
+Bash script for managing (IPv4) ISC dhcp server scopes with Dialog as an interface.

 This isc dhcpd server tool is work in progress.